Bush hogs are the perfect tools to whack through dense plant growth. They attach to the mower deck and clear bushes that may inhibit the lawn grass.

 Chisel blades with teeth on the edges are easy to judge – sharp teeth are triangular, while dull teeth are rounder.

 The best way to sharpen a brush hog blade is using an angle grinder or bench grinder.
-Both are powerful tools that work exceptionally fast and guarantee great results if you follow the manufacturer’s guidelines.
+Both powerful tools work exceptionally fast and guarantee great results if you follow the manufacturer’s guidelines.

 How to Sharpen Bush Hog Blades